 I would have liked to see the faces of the people who ran the failed Yes on 4 campaign in Mass when the poll returns came in last night.

-I would have liked to see them, but I wasn’t able to make that happen.
+I would have liked to see them, but I wasn’t able to.
 Because unlike literally every other campaign I have written about over two decades of covering local and state politics here, the brain trust behind Massachusetts for Mental Health Options held a private election night party, at the Harvard Club in Back Bay, completely closed off to the press.

-It was a unique if not perplexing move for a campaign that was accused of shilling for big-dollar drug interests and inaccessible boutique psychedelics service providers plus the patients who can afford costly treatments, and sadly it reflected much of what we’d seen from the parade of fools who failed the psychedelics movement so severely.
+It was a fitting though nevertheless perplexing move for a campaign that was accused of shilling for big-dollar drug interests and inaccessible boutique psychedelics service providers plus the patients who can afford costly treatments, and sadly it reflected much of what we’d seen from the parade of fools who failed the psychedelics movement so severely.

 Even in a lefty legal weed state, it was never going to be easy to get people on board with the Legalization and Regulation of Psychedelic Substances Initiative.
 Drug policy reform is an extremely tough and messy business.
 It’s important to have stakeholders and voices from all corners of the question coalescing—in this case, people from across the psychedelics treatment and advocacy spectrum, ideally working with ground, online, and high-level operatives who truly know and care about the issue.
 But while MMHO appeared to have the resources and team to pull off such a juggling act, in practice, the Yes on 4 troupe dropped the ball.